Google shows the wrong meta description for my site

 NOTE: If you need help with titles, use this guide: Google shows wrong titles for my site.

-The source code for your site should contain exactly one description meta tag.
-If the tag is missing or if more than one appears, you may not see the preferred description in search engines.
-Please view the source code for your site to determine if either of these situations apply.
+The HTML source code for your site should contain exactly one description meta tag.
+If the tag is missing, or if more than one appears, you may not see the preferred description in search engines.
+The tag should look like this:

 <meta name="description" content="Preferred description goes here"/>

-If you do not see a description meta tag, please follow the steps in this article.
+If you do not see a description meta tag, or if the tag looks ‘broken’, please follow the steps in this article.

 If you have more than one description meta tag, please run a conflict check to determine what other feature on your site outputs the duplicate description(s).